MichaelAHood/readmissions-risk-scorer/README.md

     ```python
     res = frame.categorical_summary('admission_type',
                                     'insurance',
                                     'gender',
                                     'ethnicity',
                                     'language',
                                     'marital_status')

 summary = res['categorical_summary']

 # This dictionary comprehension loops through each level of the categorical summary and pulls
 # out the distinct values that appear with non-zero frequency for each column name.

+#                 #key="columnName"   :  #value=List(distinct values in each column)
 distinctValues = {colSummary['column']: [l['level'] for l in colSummary['levels'] if l['percentage'] > 0]
                   for colSummary in summary}

 # Here is the mapping we created.
+This will be useful later.

 for col in distinctValues:
     print col, "-->", distinctValues[col]